 A diagnosis of childhood cancer is despairing to the children and their families.
 They have to cope with emotional distress while struggling in adjusting to a new pattern of life.
 The Foundation endeavours to provide the best counselling services to those affected.
 The newly diagnosed patients are referred by the attending doctors to our Child Life Service team, aiming to enhance the psychosocial functioning of the patients and their families, helping them to understand their illnesses and treatment plans and preparing them for the treatment process.

-New cases are also being referred to our Family Counselling Service team helping the patients and families to have a better understanding of their illnesses and treatments, providing psychosocial and financial support, if needed.
+New cases are also being referred to our Patient Care and Community Service Team, providing Family Counselling Service to help patients and families to have a better understanding of their illnesses and treatments, providing psychosocial and financial support, if needed.

 Families can also call out hotline for assistance and to find out the services and support that we can provide.

 Our child life specialists strive to empower the patients to cope with their illnesses and treatments through play, preparation, relaxation and self-expressive activities.
 We work closely with the children's families and medical teams to provide a family-oriented support throughout the whole journey.

 When a child is being diagnosed with cancer, the family life and livelihood could be largely disrupted, and it also affects the mental well-being of the parents and family members.
 Social workers from our Patient Care and Community Service Team, providing Family Counselling Service to support and assist them in facing the sudden changes and challenges.
 We also provide financial assistance to families in need such as transportation subsidies, emergency funds, half-way home and rehabilitation bus services, when needed.
 Through our Drug Sponsorship Programme, we sponsor self-financed drugs that are not under the HA Drug Formulary or the Safety Net for patients from low-income family.

 We also organise Support Groups for patients with similar diagnoses so that the parents can exchange information